dbeaudoinfortin/AQHICanadaApp/README.md

 ## Map Data

 The map used for viewing and selecting locations is stored entirely on-device, as I do not want to send your location off-device.

+The map uses the Lambert Conformal Conic projection, which minimizes distortion across Canada.
+Latitude and longitude pairs are first projected using the Lambert projection constants, and then an affine transformation is applied using 3 well spaced control points to account for the scaling and rotation of the map.

 The base map data comes from [CBCT3978](https://maps-cartes.services.geo.ca/server2_serveur2/rest/services/BaseMaps/CBCT3978/MapServer), which is freely provided by Natural Resources Canada under the terms of the [Canadian Open Government Licence](https://open.canada.ca/en/open-government-licence-canada).

-The map uses the Lambert Conformal Conic projection, which minimizes distortion across Canada.
 I cleaned up visible JPEG compression artifacts using a neural filter, then manually stitched together the tiles into a single 1-gigapixel image (35,000 × 30,000 pixels).
 This high-resolution map was then tiled into 8 zoom levels and compressed in WebP format.
 The result is a folder structure containing approximately 21,500 files, taking up only about 160MB of space.

 The map is diplayed in the app using [Pierre Laurence's MapView library](https://github.com/p-lr/MapView).
 Check out his project!

 ## Requirements
 - This app was developed for and tested on Android 14.